nippur72/RiotTS/README.md

 - can have getter/setter properties
 - can use inherited properties and methods
 - can use TypeScript Mixins
-- `options` are passed to the class constructor

 # How to correctly reference in markup <a name="howtoreference"></a>